-In 2016, I was approached by Bitmasters, a Japanese bitcoin buying group, to help them with industrial scale crypto-mining in Canada.
+DR: In 2016, I was approached by Bitmasters, a Japanese bitcoin buying group, to help them with industrial scale crypto-mining in Canada.
 We then co-founded DMG with Sheldon Bennett, previously GM Canada for Bitfury, one of the largest bitcoin mining companies in the world.
 We started with a small 1MW facility, and have recently completed what I believe is the largest facility in Canada with 85MW potential (60MW currently).
 DMG currently provides hosting for clients in Japan, Canada, and the United States and are managing more than 10,000 individual miners.

 When we started DMG we wanted to create a diversified blockchain company — not just industrial scale mining, but also forensics and data analytics, as well as enterprise platforms.
 We acquired Datient Inc (Blockseer) early last year.

 Blockseer is a Silicon Valley-based data analytics company led by Danny Yang, a Stanford PhD in Artificial Intelligence, and the creators of Blockseer — a law enforcement tool built over the past five years with collaboration from up to 8,000 individuals primarily in law enforcement, and Walletscore, an AML (anti-money laundering) software used by exchanges and financial institutions.
 We have recently been engaged by multiple audit firms to assist them with auditing their crypto and blockchain clients, and our Japanese joint venture (DMG Blockseer Japan Corp) are negotiating contracts with Japanese law enforcement agencies to use our software products to investigate thefts and money laundering.